fastoch/Linux/Redirection.md

 In other words, it merges the error output with the regular output, making it easier to capture and handle errors.

 For more about **2>&1**: https://tecadmin.net/io-redirection-operator-in-bash/

 ---

+# Use of the Pipe operator

+A pipe is a form of redirection that is used in Linux to send the output of one command

+---
 EOF